 We invest primarily in subordinated notes and, on a more limited basis, invest in senior secured debt.
 Subordinated notes are junior to senior secured debt.
 Our subordinated debt investments and senior secured debt investments generally have terms of three to seven years, do not have scheduled amortization and are due at maturity.
 Our subordinated debt investments generally provide for fixed interest rates between 12.0% and 17.0% per annum.
 In addition, our senior secured debt investments generally provide for variable interest at rates ranging from LIBOR plus 350 basis points to LIBOR plus 950 basis points per annum.
 Our subordinated debt investments generally are secured by a second priority security interest in the assets of the borrower and generally include an equity component, such as warrants to purchase common stock in the portfolio company.
 In addition, certain loan investments may have a form of interest that is not paid currently but is accrued and added to the loan balance and paid at the end of the term, referred to as payment-in-kind ("PIK") interest.
 In our negotiations with potential portfolio companies, we generally seek to minimize PIK interest as we have to pay out such accrued interest as distributions to our stockholders, and we may have to borrow money or raise additional capital in order to meet the requirement of generally having to pay out at least 90.0% of our taxable income to continue to qualify as a Regulated Investment Company, or RIC, for U.S. federal income tax purposes.
-At December 31, 2012, the weighted average yield on our outstanding debt investments other than non-accrual debt investments but excluding non-accrual debt investments) was approximately 13.3% and the weighted average yield on all of our outstanding investments (including equity and equity-linked investments) was approximately 12.9%.
+At December 31, 2012, the weighted average yield on our outstanding debt investments other than non-accrual debt investments was approximately 14.6%, the weighted average yield on all of our outstanding investments (including equity and equity-linked investments and non-accrual debt investments) was approximately 13.3% and the weighted average yield on all of our outstanding investments (including equity and equity-linked investments and non-accrual debt investments) was approximately 12.9%.